Dr. Randy Friese was first elected to the Arizona State Legislature to represent Legislative District 9 in 2014.

 Dr. Friese was one of the Trauma Surgeons who cared for the victims of the Jan 8 shootings.

 Dr. Friese is married to Susan Friese.
-Susan, a former nurse, is deeply involved in the Tucson community serving on several boards (Planned Parenthood AZ, January 8th Memorial Development Committee) while also working as a Literacy Program Assistant at Literacy Connects.
-Randy and Susan share their home with their rescued animals (cats Baxter, Agador and Blanca as well as Cooper the 12-year-old golden retriever).
+Susan, a former nurse, is deeply involved in the Tucson community serving on several boards while also working as the Community Outreach Liaison for the non-profit organization Literacy Connects.
+Randy and Susan share their home with their rescued animals (cats Blanca and Agador and Cooper the 12-year-old golden retriever).

-Paid for by Dr Friese for House / Authorized by Randy Friese
+Paid for by Dr Friese for House / Authorized by Dr. Randy Friese